tderflinger/rotating-artemis-aframe/README.md

 * http://vr.tderflinger.com.s3-website.eu-central-1.amazonaws.com

-In the browser click on the icon on the bottom right to make the rotating sculpture full screen and immersive.
+In the browser click on the VR icon on the bottom right to make the rotating sculpture full screen and immersive.

 The Artemis Fountain is a sculpure by C. Bjerg and Poul Holsøe from 1934.
 It stands in the Tausen park in Copenhagen, Denmark.